SoftFluent/CodeFluent-Entities-Documentation/addins/oracle_database.md

 ## Prerequisites

+### System
+### Oracle Server
+### Oracle Client

+**Oracle Instant Client (OCI)** must be installed on client machines.

+At runtime, **Oracle's .NET provider (ODP.NET)** is required.

+Moreover, **System.Data.OracleClient** is also supported by provided utilities (e.g. CodeFluent Meta Model Explorer, Database Explorer, Oracle Importer) or for generation purposes.

+Note: To use ODP.NET at generation, CodeFluent Entities needs to be able to access the Oracle.DataAccess.dll assembly.

+To do so, two ways are possible:

+* either copy/paste the Oracle.DataAccess.dll in the same directory as CodeFluent Entities' assemblies,
+* or add this assembly to the GAC.

+Prefer using the first method as it's less restrictive and easily supports side-by-side scenarios where several applications can use different ODP.NET versions.

 ## Generate Oracle Database persistence layer

 The Oracle Server Producer is implemented by the **CodeFluent.Producers.Database.Oracle.OracleProducer** class, contained in the **CodeFluent.Producers.Database** assembly which is shipped by default with CodeFluent.